 What can I expect from an in-house clinic?

-In all of the in house clinics, students, receiving guidance and supervision from a full-time faculty member who is a member of the Florida Bar.
+In all of the in house clinics, students receive guidance and supervision from a full-time faculty member who is a member of the Florida Bar.
 All clinics, except the Business clinic, represent indigent clients who are referred from various agencies.
 In order to learn both the substantive law regarding the particular legal issue and about skills necessary for client representation, each in-house clinic has a classroom component that meets two to four hours a week at a scheduled time.
 The classes also provide an opportunity for discussion and reflection.
 The clinical suite (our law office) provides space for students to work on cases, a library for research, and rooms for students to interview and counsel clients, interview witnesses or meet with other parties.

 Students may enroll in an in-house clinic for two to six graded credit hours, depending on the clinic.
 Each credit hour requires 45 hours of work, which includes time spent in and preparing for classes.
 For enrollment requirements, please see the Enrollment page.
 Advanced students may apply to earn clinic credits as senior clinicians by applying directly with the professor.